Mediterranean basin: Geography

-The Mediterranean Basin covers portions of three continents: Europe, Africa, and Asia.
-It is distinct from the drainage basin, which extends much further south and north due to major rivers ending in the Mediterranean Sea, such as the Nile and Rhône.
-Conversely, the Mediterranean Basin includes regions not in the drainage basin.
+The Mediterranean basin covers portions of three continents: Africa, Asia, and Europe.
+It is not the same as the drainage basin of the Mediterranean Sea; the drainage basin is larger, as rivers including the Nile and Rhône reach further into Africa and Europe.
+Conversely, the Mediterranean basin includes regions not in the drainage basin, such as Iraq, Jordan, and Portugal.

 It has a varied and contrasting topography.
-The Mediterranean Region offers an ever-changing landscape of high mountains, rocky shores, impenetrable scrub, semi-arid steppes, coastal wetlands, sandy beaches and a myriad islands of various shapes and sizes dotted amidst the clear blue sea.
+The Mediterranean region offers a varied landscape of high mountains, rocky shores, impenetrable scrub, semi-arid steppes, coastal wetlands, sandy beaches and a myriad of islands of various shapes and sizes dotted amidst the clear blue sea.
 Contrary to the classic sandy beach images portrayed in most tourist brochures, the Mediterranean is surprisingly hilly.
 Mountains can be seen from almost anywhere.

-By definition, the Mediterranean Basin extends from Macaronesia in the west, to the Levant in the east, although some places may or may not be included depending on the view, as is the case with Macaronesia: some definitions only include Madeira and the Canary Islands while others include the whole Macaronesia (with the Azores and Cape Verde).
+By definition, the Mediterranean basin extends from Macaronesia in the west, to the Levant in the east, although some places may or may not be included depending on the view, as is the case with Macaronesia: some definitions only include the Canary Islands and Madeira while others include the whole Macaronesia (with the Azores and Cape Verde).